 The newest and most effective treatments for rheumatoid arthritis are biologics.
 Biologics are genetically engineered proteins.
 They are designed to inhibit specific components of the immune system that play a pivotal role in inflammation, a key component in rheumatoid arthritis.

 Biologics are usually used when other drugs have failed to stop the inflammation of rheumatoid arthritis.
 Biologics may slow or even stop RA progression.

 TNF blockers help to reduce pain and joint damage by blocking an inflammatory protein called tumor necrosis factor (TNF).
 For some patients, TNF blockers stop the progression of rheumatoid arthritis.
-Recent studies have shown benefits when TNF blockers are combined with methotrexate.
+Studies show benefits when TNF blockers are combined with methotrexate.
 TNF blockers include Enbrel, Humira, Remicade, Cimzia, and Simponi.

 Other biologics suppress different areas of the immune system and include Actemra, Kineret, Orencia, and Rituxan.

 Since biologics suppress the immune system, they also increase the risk of infection.
 Severe infections have been reported with biologics.

 For severe RA or when RA symptoms flare, your doctor may recommend steroids to ease the pain and stiffness of affected joints.
 In most cases, they can be used temporarily to calm a symptom flare.
 However, in certain people, steroids are needed long term to control pain and inflammation.